togheppi/cDCGAN/README.md

 </table>

 ## Generating CelebA dataset
-* 108x108 center region of CelebA image is cropped, and resized to 64x64 size image
+* Center region of CelebA image is cropped (108x108 for male/female, 150x150 for black/brown hair) and resized to 64x64 size image

 ### Network architecture
 * Generator